mafintosh/peer-network/README.md

 Connect to a server listening on a name.
 If multiple servers are listening it will connect to the first one to which an connection can be established.

+#### `stream.on('connect')`

+Emitted when the stream is fully connected to another peer.
+You do not need to wait for this event before writing data to the socket.

 ## License

 MIT